 I’m a writer of contemporary fiction.
 Originally from Salisbury, Wiltshire, I read Modern Languages (French and German) at university before moving to London where I live with my family.
 I have lifelong links with France and am often found on the other side of the Channel.

-My first novel Paris Mon Amour was released in June 2016 by digital publisher Canelo (UK, USA and Canada) and as an audio book from Audible (worldwide).
-It was published in paperback under my own Literary Sofa imprint in May 2017 and was a W H Smith Travel Summer Pick – find out more here.
+My debut novel Paris Mon Amour was released in June 2016 by digital publisher Canelo (UK, USA and Canada) and as an audio book from Audible (worldwide).
+It was published in paperback under my own Literary Sofa imprint in May 2017 and was a W H Smith Travel Summer Pick.
+My second novel Scent will be published by Muswell Press in April 2021.

 My short fiction has been published in magazines and anthologies including Rattle Tales 2 and both volumes of Stories for Homes in aid of Shelter.
 I’ve been longlisted in the 2013 Lightship Flash Fiction competition and shortlisted for The Asham Award 2012, Short Fiction Journal Prize 2013 and the inaugural 2014 Room To Write competition.
 My short story The Word for Freedom lent its name to the Retreat West anthology to mark the centenary of women’s suffrage in autumn 2018.
 You can hear me read it here.